wtsi-hgi/hgi-vault/doc/design.md

       base64 encoding of the file's path relative to the vault location, concatenated with a `-`.

   * Log to the user that said file has been actioned.
+If the file was added to the archive branch, log that staging will happen later and will require the file to be unlocked for writing.

 #### The `remove` Action